therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

             agent.send_decline(dialogue_id, destination, new_msg_id, new_target)

-On the other side, the `Seller` should implement the :func:`~oef.core.DialogueInterface.on_decline` to specify the behaviour when a message arrives.
+On the other side, the `Seller` should implement the :func:`~oef.agents.Agent.on_decline` to specify the behaviour when a message arrives.

 The parameters ``dialogue_id``, ``msg_id``, ``target`` below will be the same of above.